Open Command Window Here

 Windows Vista ships with the Open Command Window Here feature included.
 There is a small caveat, as it is only available for the folders listed in the right pane of Windows Explorer.

-In order to display the Open Command Window Here entry in the context menu, simply press Shift while making a right-click on a selected folder.
+In order to display the Open Command Window Here entry in the context menu, simply press shift while making a right-click on a selected folder.

 Open Command Window Here (Vista)